 sudo whoami # should print: root

-# Edit if needed (defaults are good - port 7777, gating enabled)
+# Edit config if needed (defaults are good - port 7777, gating enabled)

-Then restart the service to pick up config changes:
+Then restart the service to pick up config changes (config-level changes like ports, transport, and ZKP enablement require a restart):

 sudo systemctl restart shurli-relay